-Many of the products that are covered by our Programs are ultimately reimbursed under Medicaid, Medicare, or other federal or state healthcare programs.
-Besides the AKS, the Beneficiary Inducement Statute also imposes civil monetary penalties ("CMPs") against any person who offers or transfers remuneration (i.e., anything of value) to a Medicare or Medicaid beneficiary that the benefactor knows or should know is likely to influence the beneficiary to order or receive from a particular provider, practitioner, or supplier any item or service for which payment may be made, in whole or in part, by Medicare or Medicaid.
-OIG may initiate administrative proceedings to seek such CMPs and exclude such person from the federal healthcare programs.
+Many of the products that are covered by our Programs are ultimately reimbursed under Medicare, Medicaid, or other federal or state healthcare programs.
+Besides the AKS, the Beneficiary Inducement Law also imposes civil monetary penalties ("CMPs") against any person who offers or transfers remuneration (i.e., anything of value) to a Medicare or Medicaid beneficiary that the benefactor knows or should know is likely to influence the beneficiary to order or receive from a particular provider, practitioner, or supplier any item or service for which payment may be made, in whole or in part, by Medicare or Medicaid.
+OIG may initiate administrative proceedings to seek such CMPs and exclude such person from federal healthcare programs.
 A subsidy for cost-sharing obligations provided by a patient assistance program may implicate this law if the subsidy is likely to influence a Medicare or Medicaid beneficiary's selection of a particular provider, practitioner, or supplier.
-One example of prohibited behavior is making eligibility dependent on the patient's use of certain prescribing physicians or certain pharmacies to dispense the drugs.
+One example of prohibited behavior is making eligibility requirements to enroll in our disease programs dependent on the patient's use of certain prescribing physicians or certain pharmacies to dispense the medication.